 We will never, ever say it’s “either-or” when it comes individualization and personalization (which, by the way, are not one and the same, despite what some marketers may say.)

-However, individualization can offer more value than the latter for companies in certain sectors: ecommerce organizations, financial services firms, direct-to-consumer brands, and the like.
+However, individualization can offer more value than the latter for certain companies, like ecommerce organizations, financial services firms, and direct-to-consumer brands.

 In short, individual marketing is a hyper-targeted version of personalized marketing.

-Both utilize real-time data to employ real-time marketing, but the former approach allows you to provide much more targeted, custom messaging that a given customer knows is meant just for them.
+Both utilize real-time data related to distinct customer segments to employ real-time marketing and messaging.
+But the former approach allows you to provide much more targeted, custom messaging that a given customer knows is meant just for them.

 BlueConic SVP Strategy Cory Munchbach put it perfectly in a guest post for Chief Marketer: